 Distance Covered / Duration

-Three hours with a swim.
-The Hominy Creek Track leads to Emerald Pools and is 5km return.
+5km return / 3 hours with a swim – The Hominy Creek Track leads to the Emerald Pools.
 When you’re on the trail you’ll see different signage that will let you extend the walk if you’d like.